Hoang4778/base-apparel-coming-soon/README.md

 ## Project setup

-Simply download the code and open the `index.html` file directly or your text editor using Live Server
+Simply download the code and open the `index.html` file directly or your text editor using Live Server.